-Also included is a Basel Independent Verification program that promotes rigor and accuracy in the Corporation's ongoing compliance with Basel III requirements.
-The program independently verifies the Corporation's advanced systems in order to comply with the qualification requirements related to the AIRB and AMA approaches.
-The Basel

-Independent Verification program assesses the effectiveness of the Credit Risk, Operational Risk, Market Risk, Capital Adequacy and Disclosure frameworks.
-The Basel Independent Verification team presents an annual assessment report of its findings to the Board of Directors or its designated committee, who is required to review and approve the effectiveness of the advanced systems each year.
+Also included is a Basel Independent Verification program that promotes rigor and accuracy in Northern Trust's ongoing compliance with Basel III requirements.
+The program independently verifies Northern Trust's advanced systems in order to comply with the qualification requirements related to the AIRB and AMA approaches.
+The Basel Independent Verification program assesses the effectiveness of the Credit Risk, Operational Risk, Market Risk, Capital Adequacy and Disclosure frameworks.
+The Basel Independent Verification team presents an annual assessment report of its findings to the Business Risk Committee, who is required to annually review the effectiveness of, and approve, Northern Trust's advanced systems.